Podiatrist in Freeport that Accepts Medicaid

 Common Podiatric Conditions Treated By Podiatrist in Freeport that Accepts Medicaid

 Did you know that the average American walks between 1,300 and 1,500 miles each year?
 With so much traveling to be done, the importance of taking proper care of your feet cannot be overstated.
-At Charles Evans Center, our team is well versed in all of the most common podiatric conditions a patient can face.
+CEC Health Center, our team is well versed in all of the most common podiatric conditions a patient can face.
 If you begin to face any of the foot problems we go on to list, our podiatrist in Freeport that accepts Medicaid will be able to help.

 As the name would suggest, this condition is common in athletes.
 However, they are not the only ones that suffer from it.
 Athlete’s foot is a fungal infection that affects the skin of the feet, usually between the toes.
 The main symptoms of this infection include itching, cracking, blistering, and peeling of the skin.
 A prescription-strength topical cream can be used to help combat this condition.
 To prevent this condition from ever occurring, our podiatrist in Freeport that accepts Medicaid recommends avoiding the following: